HOME WISE Uranium Project > Mining & Milling > Issues >

 General

-Company files claim to seek compensation of damages caused by uranium moratorium imposed in British Columbia: On July 21, 2009, International Montoro Resources Inc. external link announced that it has filed a statement of claim in the Supreme Court of British Columbia alleging that the Province of British Columbia in imposing a uranium and thorium reserve under the Mineral Tenure Act on April 24, 2008, has prevented the company from exploring for, developing, or producing uranium or thorium from the Cup Lake/Donen uranium property and that the Province of B.C. has "expropriated" the company's interest in the property.
+Company files claim to seek compensation of damages caused by uranium moratorium imposed in British Columbia: On July 21, 2009, International Montoro Resources Inc. announced that it has filed a statement of claim in the Supreme Court of British Columbia alleging that the Province of British Columbia in imposing a uranium and thorium reserve under the Mineral Tenure Act on April 24, 2008, has prevented the company from exploring for, developing, or producing uranium or thorium from the Cup Lake/Donen uranium property and that the Province of B.C. has "expropriated" the company's interest in the property.

 On April 24, 2008, British Columbia imposed a ban on uranium exploration (view details)